pnp/blog/content/post/excel-scripts-and-cloud-flows-data-manipulation.md

 **Where do you find Excel Scripts Functionality?**  It's an Excel Online feature.
-Load up Excel and click on the Automate Tab.
+Load up Excel and select  the Automate Tab.
 Here you can view all scripts, record some actions and edit new or existing scripts that have been built.